Breakthrough Cancer Pain Initiative

 - Update and inform nurses of the current guidelines based on previously published evidence

-The breakthrough cancer pain guideline will be published shortly.
-In addition, a complementary pocket guide will be published.
-This is now under development and will be piloted during the pain management workshop scheduled during the EAPC Congress in Prague in 2013.
+The breakthrough cancer pain guideline is published on this website.
+In addition, a complementary pocket guide was developed and piloted during the pain management workshop at the EAPC Congress in Prague in 2013.
+This pocket guide is also published on this website.

 The guideline was also presented at The European Multidisciplinary Cancer Congress.
 Download the presentation and see the webcast in the Further information section on the right.

-A full launch of the guideline via a training workshop is scheduled to take place during the European Cancer Congress in Amsterdam in September 2013.
+The guidelines were launched at a training workshop during the European Cancer Congress in Amsterdam in September 2013.

 Please contact Clair Watts from the Breakthrough Cancer Pain Initiative with any questions or to request further information.
 You may do this directly from the contact EONS page.